MVP project structuringEdit on GitHub

 Plan specifications to be iterative and clarify the impact development has on the timeline.

-Early design and specifications always take longer than expected plus there are always hidden/surprise requirements that you find out along the way.
+Early design and specifications always take longer than expected, and there are always hidden and surprise requirements that you find out along the way.

 - Make the initial specifications a basic subset of the essential parts.

 - Build a workable version as soon as possible to validate the design and specifications on a working prototype.

 - Be prepared to have several sprints.

 - Launch early = learn longer + reduce waste.

 - Design features with milestones for early testing throughout the development process as opposed to developing a feature and testing it when it’s complete.

 What is your minimum viable product?
 What features are essential, and what can you live without or are comfortable introducing later when the development matures?
 These are the questions you should be asking.
 The decisions you make not only help the development process but also help you as an organization to define and clarify what are the most important features to you.

 Initially, to define your MVP, try not to match features one by one.
 Instead, remove features that are rarely used.